 Healthy eating habits

 Practice the DASH (Dietary Approaches to Stop Hypertension) Diet to reduce your risk of high blood pressure.
 This diet emphasizes whole grains, vegetables, fruits, and low-fat dairy.
-Here are 13 foods that may help lower blood pressure.

 Eat less sodium

 Measure your daily sodium intake so you get an idea of how much you’re eating.
 Then, focus on staying within the American Heart Association’s daily recommendation of 2,300 milligrams.
 If you’ve been diagnosed with hypertension or high blood pressure, aim for 1,500 milligrams.

 Caffeine may boost your blood pressure, while alcohol lowers it.
 These substances can also increase your risk for diseases that increase your risk for high blood pressure, such as heart disease and kidney disease.

 Kick the habit for good to keep your blood pressure in a healthy range.
 Talk to your doctor about smoking cessation programs.
 Joining a support group or quitting with a friend can help you stick to your plan.

 Fluctuating blood pressure numbers aren’t always an indication of a bigger health problem, but for some people it can be a warning sign of future issues.
 These include: